mbeanii/meta_interview_prep/README.md

 (https://www.metacareers.com/careers/swe-structured-escreen-prep),
-I am first doing these exercises in coderpad (https://app.coderpad.io/sandbox) before migrating to pycharm, then pushing to gitlab.
+I am first doing these exercises in coderpad (https://app.coderpad.io/sandbox) before migrating to hackerrank to test, copying to pycharm, then pushing to gitlab.

+What follows is quoted verbatim from meta's preparation guide:

 1. Overview
 • Each exercise could take you up to one hour.